oglinked/Receipt/README.md

 # receipt
 # version 03.02 modified
-# This version is without FIELDS VALIDATION also.
+# This version is without FIELDS VALIDATION also